BrookemWalters/BrookemWalters-Portfolio/Essays/Conclusion & Grade Reflections.md

 -	*[Exploring the Data with Scatter Plots]( https://rpubs.com/ekoorb03/Guides_Scatter_Plots)* demonstrates how to utilize the `{plotly}` package to visualize and explore the relationship between two variables.

-    - I segmented the data into quintiles to reveal at a glance the differences of Michigan county population composition based on COVID-19 mortality, and created my own quintile color palette for graphic consistency.
-I love the ability of `{plotly}` to provide labels via hovering over the plot of interest.
+    - I segmented the data into quintiles to reveal the differences of Michigan county population composition based on COVID-19 mortality, and created my own quintile color palette for graphic consistency.
+I love the ability of `{plotly}` to provide one demand labels for the plot of interest.
 It allows the end user to understand more about the variable without cluttering up the graphs.

      -	Here are the Michigan plots in their current form:
         - [COVID-19 Mortality by Public Housing Assistance Rate](https://rpubs.com/ekoorb03/plots_pubassistance)